 - Gîtes d'étape, better equipped and more comfortable than refuges (some even have showers), are situated along walking trails in less remote areas, often in villages.

-- Drop by Gîtes d'Étape et Refuges (www.gites-refuges.com), an online listing of 4000 gîtes d'étape and refuges in France.
+- Check out Gîtes d'Étape et Refuges (www.gites-refuges.com), an online listing of 4000 gîtes d'étape and refuges in France.

 If you are planning on staying put for more than a few days or are travelling in a group, then renting a furnished studio, apartment or villa can be an economical alternative.
 You will have the chance to live like a local, with trips to the farmers market and the boulangerie (bakery).